RangerMauve/blog.mauve.moe/slides/indexeddb/README.md

 ???

 Just like in relational databases, how you set up your data and index it will drastically affect your performance.
-Your app can either feel instandaneous or a slog based on hoh you approach this.
+Your app can either feel instantaneous or a slog based on how you approach this.
 In general you should focus on the queries that will have the biggest impact first.

 From here you should use your indexes to divide the data by fields that will have the biggest effect.